British Virgin Islands | Classic

 From Jost Van Dyke, it is about 12NM and a general heading of 128 deg. mag.
 After passing Little Tatch, you will fight some current and sometimes headwinds if the wind is southeasterly.
 So this is not necessarily a short trip.

-At the Bight, you will find the famous "William Thornton" nicknamed Willie T., an old boat which serves as a restaurant and a bar and can be noisy at night.
+At the Bight, you will find the famous "William Thornton" nicknamed Willie T., an old boat which serves as a restaurant and a bar and can be noisy and rowdy at night.
 But it is worth being seen.
 The W T has a dinghy dock.

 Back to the base.
 If you are going back to Road Town or Nanny Cay, with a little luck, it is a reach back to the base.